 This means even the best-crafted cold call messaging can fall on deaf ears.
 It also means that when a gatekeeper objects to your call, it’s not a meaningful objection.
 Phrases such as, “John’s not interested – no need to call back,” often have little bearing on how receptive that executive will be to your message.
 Assistants may not always be aware of the ways your messaging can resonate with a prospect.

-After getting some insight, the most effective way to get past a gatekeeper is to go around them.
+After getting some insight, it’s time to leverage the knowledge you now have.
+The most effective way to get past a gatekeeper is to go around them.
 Instead of asking to be connected to your prospect, find their direct line, or connect with them on LinkedIn.
 Administrative assistants often manage the voicemail, and even email inbox of the executive they support, but it’s uncommon for them to manage that executive’s LinkedIn page.

 By looking to gatekeepers for insight, rather than always trying to get through them, sales people accomplish several things.
 Not only do they open up new opportunities for gathering information about prospects, they foster rapport and change the attitude towards sales people at that account.